 The placement test is important and can have a major impact on the cost of education and how long it takes a student to complete his/her program.
 It is strongly recommended that all students spend time reviewing before taking the placement test.

 An solicitud de admisión must be submitted before scheduling your placement test.
-Students with disabilities who require special arrangements and/or accommodations should contact Disability Services by phone (828) 694-1813 at least two weeks prior to the date of test.
-Accommodations cannot be provided without prior approval from the Disability Services office.
+Students with disabilities who require special arrangements and/or accommodations should contact Student Accessibility Services by phone (828) 694-1813 at least two weeks prior to the date of test.
+Accommodations cannot be provided without prior approval from the Student Accessibility Services office.

 - Appointment for Test